Principality of Galicia

+History

 Prehistory

 The earliest recorded Slavic tribes inhabiting the territory of Red Rus' were the White Croats and the Dulebes.

 In 907, the Croats and Dulebes took part in the military campaign against Constantinople led by Prince Oleg of Kiev.
 This was the first notable evidence of political alignment among the native tribes of Red Rus'.

 According to Nestor the Chronicler, strongholds in the western part of Red Rus' were conquered by Vladimir the Great in 981.
 In 992 or 993, Vladimir conducted a campaign against the Croats.
 Around this time, the city of Volodymyr was founded in his honour and became the main political centre of the region.

 During the 11th century, the western border cities, including Przemyśl, were annexed twice by the Kingdom of Poland (1018–1031 and 1069–1080).
 Meanwhile, Yaroslav the Wise consolidated Rus' authority in the area, establishing the city of Jarosław.

 As part of Kievan Rus', the region was later organized as the southern portion of the Volodymyr Principality.
-Around 1085, with the support of Grand Prince Vsevolod I of Kiev, the three Rostyslavych brothers—sons of Rostislav Vladimirovich of Tmutarakan—settled in the region.
+In 1084, with the support of Grand Prince Vsevolod I of Kiev, the three Rostyslavych brothers—sons of Rostislav Vladimirovich of Tmutarakan—settled in the region.
 Their lands were divided into three smaller principalities: Przemyśl, Zvenyhorod and Terebovlia.

-In 1097, the Council of Liubech confirmed Vasylko Rostyslavych as Prince of Terebovlia, securing his rule after years of civil conflict.
-In 1124, the Principality of Galicia emerged as a minor polity when Vasylko transferred part of his domain to his son, Ihor Vasylkovich, separating it from the larger Terebovlia Principality.
+In 1097, the Council of Liubech confirmed Vasylko Rostyslavych as Prince of Terebovlia, securing his and his brothers' hereditary rule over their territories.

 Unification (1099–1152)

 The Rostyslavych brothers succeeded not only in maintaining political independence from Volodymyr but also in defending their lands against external threats.
 In 1099, at the Battle of Rozhne Field, the Galicians defeated the army of Grand Prince Sviatopolk II of Kiev.
 Later that year, they also defeated the army of Hungarian king Coloman near Przemyśl.

 These two victories ensured nearly a century of relative stability and development in the Galician principality.
 The four sons of the Rostyslavych brothers divided the territory into four domains, centred in Przemyśl (Rostyslav), Zvenyhorod (Volodymyrko), Halych, and Terebovlia (Ivan and Yuriy).
-After the deaths of three of them, Volodymyrko gained control over Przemyśl and Halych, while Zvenyhorod was granted to his nephew Ivan Rostyslavych Berladnyk, the son of his elder brother Rostyslav.
+After the deaths of three of them, Volodymyrko gained control over Przemyśl and Halych, while Zvenyhorod was granted to his nephew Ivan Berladnyk, the son of his elder brother Rostyslav.

 In 1141, Volodymyrko moved his residence from Przemyśl to the more strategically located city of Halych, effectively establishing a unified Galician principality.
 In 1145, while Volodymyrko was absent, the citizens of Halych supported Ivan Berladnyk's attempt to seize the throne.
 After Berladnyk's defeat outside Halych, the Principality of Zvenyhorod was incorporated into the Galician lands.

 Volodymyrko pursued a policy of balancing relations with neighbouring powers.
 He consolidated princely authority, annexed several towns from the domain of the Grand Prince of Kiev, and succeeded in retaining them despite conflicts with both Iziaslav II of Kiev and Géza II of Hungary.